bubdm/PipeLines-2/README.md

 A level is solved, when the water can flow from the start to the two finishing points and every pipeitem is used.

 ## Controls:
-  - Left-click holded: horizontal movement
+  - Left-click hold: horizontal movement
-  - Right-click holded: vertical movement
+  - Right-click hold: vertical movement

 ## Animation:
   - it will run, when a level is solved